- In southeast Michigan, more than 650,000 people are food insecure.

-Gleaners is one of the oldest food banks in the country and has been serving hungry people for over 37 years (since 1977).
+Gleaners is one of the oldest food banks in the country and has been serving hungry people since 1977.

-- Gleaners has over 510 partners across in southeast Michigan, including pantries, soup kitchens, schools, senior centers and shelters.
+- Gleaners has 499 partners across in southeast Michigan, including pantries, soup kitchens, schools, senior centers, and shelters.

-- In addition to providing emergency food, Gleaners also works to solve hunger by providing education (such as Cooking Matters classes) and resources (such as SNAP outreach and Fresh Food Share).
+- In addition to providing emergency food, Gleaners also works to solve hunger by providing education (such as Cooking Matters classes) and resources (such as My Neighborhood Mobile Grocery).

 How can people make a difference?

-- 94 cents of every dollar goes directly to food and food programs
+- 97 cents of every dollar goes directly to food and food programs.

 - Food donations help too!